jnk0le/simple-crt/RA8D1_cursed/README.md

 ### errata `3190818` and `3175626`

-Enabling DCACHE (on r0p2 cm85) will result in subsequent crash (e.g. preceding printf reexecuted infinitely)
+Enabling DCACHE (on r0p2 cm85) will result in subsequent crash (e.g. preceding printf reexecuted infinitely, printing out message with additional garbage)

 Particularly fix for `3175626` must be applied as execution from sram won't work without it.